-- NEW: Iran says allegations of nuclear activities at Parchin military site are "baseless"
+- Iran says allegations of nuclear activities at Parchin military site are "baseless"

 - Iran's facilities have produced 189.4 kilograms of the enriched uranium, the report says